-- Fusion inhibitors, which prevent the virus from entering healthy cells
+- And, fusion inhibitors, which prevent the virus from entering and replicating in healthy cells.

 Prevention measures include:

-- Knowing yours and your partners’ HIV status
+- Knowing your HIV status as well as your partner's.

-- Using latex condoms correctly during every sexual encounter, whether gay or straight
+- Using latex condoms correctly during every sexual encounter.

-- Seeking medical treatment immediately after suspected HIV exposure, since medications can sometimes prevent infection if started early
+- Seeking treatment immediately after suspected HIV exposure, since newer medications known as post-exposure prophylaxis (PEP) may prevent infection if started early.

 - Reducing the chance of becoming infected by obtaining pre-exposure prophylaxis (PrEP), which is a daily pill taken by people at high risk for HIV because of their sexual behavior or from injecting drugs.

 - Learn more about HIV and AIDS from the CDC.

 - Read a brief history of treatment for HIV and AIDS from the National Institutes of Health.

 - Find out more about HIV and AIDS from the Mayo Clinic.